Darrell J. Rohl

 We're a non-profit organisation and we need your help!
 This website costs money and we have to buy quality research material to produce great content.
 Our donors make this project possible.
 Please consider donating; even small amounts help.
 Thank you!

-- Lawrence Keppie.
-The Antiquarian Rediscovery of the Antonine Wall.
+- Keppie, L. The Antiquarian Rediscovery of the Antonine Wall.
 Society of Antiquaries of Scotland, 2012.

 Are you qualified to peer review ancient history information?
 Apply now and help provide quality ancient history information on the web!